petzval/btferret/README.md

 the Pi will display the commands as the buttons are tapped, and the bdotserver() code in bluedot.c may be customised for the desired application.

+## 3-13 File Transfer

+Two devices running btferret can exchange files (f command).
+The client can send a file to the server, or get a file from the server.
+The distribution also includes a filetransfer.py Python file that should run on any Python+Bluetooth capable machine (Windows requires Python 3.9 or later).
+Its file transfer protocol is compatible with btferret's.
+It can act as a client or a server for another machine running btferret.
+The server listens on RFCOMM channel 16, so when connecting from btferret, connect as a classic client and specify channel 16.

 ## 4 btlib Library